ntorquet/lmt_toolkit_analysis/README.md

 ### Javascript Requirements and installations
+To install the frontend part of LMT-toolkit, we will first install and configure a nuxt environment and then copy / paste the code in the environment's folder.

 First, you need to install a JavaScript runtime environment like [Node.js](https://nodejs.org/en).
 Then you will have to install these packages using npm or yarn package managers:
 - @mdi/font@7.2.96